© 2023 MJH Life Sciences™ , Cannabis Science and Technology . All rights reserved.

 Braddock: We have learned so much of what not to do in the cannabis industry.

-So, I mean, what I have always wanted to see—what I continue to want to see, which still hasn't happened—is just companies who understand that they are creating a market.
+To answer the question, what I have always wanted to see—what I continue to want to see, which still hasn't happened—I want to see companies who understand that they are creating a market.
 And what an amazing opportunity that is to create an entirely new market, an entirely new industry, and do it right.
 To do it based on the science, to do it based on the genetics of the plant and the genetics of people, and use those marketing opportunities to educate consumers, which still isn't really happening.
 We're just seeing a lot of marginal products being introduced in every new industry.